JakeSwartwout/Luka/README.md

 The tools I've been using to run it are iverilog to compile it, and it's child program vvp to simulate it.
 GDKWave has been a useful debugging tool to see the signal levels throughout the program, and I occassionally use a VSCode extension as well.

+## Syntax Highlighting

+I've also built out a custom VS Code highlighting extension for the Luka language.
+To implement it, copy the `luka-lang` folder into your `<user name>/.vscode/extensions` folder, then reload VS Code.
+That subfolder also contains a readme for more information.

 ## Other Notes

 params.py contains some notes on the language, like the version.